SovereignCloudStack/standards/Informational/adaption-costs.md

 In summary, a time of 4 man-hours up to multiple days can be estimated depending on the size of the deployment and the usage of tools for automating this process.
-Multiple adaptions can decrease the time required on subsequent runs.
+Multiple adoptions can decrease the time required on subsequent runs.